-To initiate a spiral dive, first set the trimmers to the first green line or slower.
-DO NOT perform spiral dives with the trimmers released.
-Look and lean in to the direction you want to turn and then smoothly apply the inside brake.
-The Sirocco 3 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
+To initiate a spiral dive, look and lean in to the direction you want to turn and then smoothly apply the inside brake.
+The Sirocco 2 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
 Once in the spiral you should apply a little outside brake to keep the outer wing tip pressured and inflated.